Todd Snider: Personal life and death

 Snider and painter Melita Osheowitz, whom he met in rehab in 1997, were married.
 In early 2015, he said in an interview that he had "just got divorced".
 His touring was limited by health conditions including spinal stenosis.

-On November 3, 2025, a post on Snider's Instagram announced the cancellation of remaining tour dates after he had sustained "severe injuries as the victim of a violent fight outside of his hotel."
+On November 3, 2025, a post on Snider's Instagram announced the cancellation of remaining tour dates after he had sustained "severe injuries as the victim of a violent assault outside of his hotel."
 He was in Salt Lake City preparing to play the second stop on his "High Lonesome and Then Some" tour.
 Snider told police he was beaten up and robbed at the Commonwealth Room, the venue where he had been scheduled to play later that night.
 A news report said his injuries required him to have staples in his head.
-Salt Lake City police later charged Snider with disorderly conduct, criminal trespass, and threats of violence after he became combative with hospital staff while seeking treatment.
+Salt Lake City police later charged Snider with disorderly conduct, criminal trespass, and threats of violence for reportedly causing a disturbance while seeking treatment from Holy Cross Hospital.

 Snider died from pneumonia in Nashville, on November 14, 2025, at the age of 59.